dangoslen/dangoslen-me-site/content/blog/how-keeping-one-file-improved-my-teams-communication.md

 We created a new file (literally called CHANGELOG.md) and then made sure it was updated with a summary of meaningful changes.
 We even built a simple GitHub Action called [the changelog enforcer](https://github.com/dangoslen/changelog-enforcer) to guarantee that we updated the file as we went along.
 We then used this file to generate release notes that we put into a GitHub release whenever we were ready to release a version.

 The result?
 Our team could concretely talk about which version we were creating and what items would be in that version.
-When the version was released, we simply posted a link to the GitHub Release for the version, complete with release notes drive from the changelog! :clap:
+When the version was released, we simply posted a link to the GitHub Release for the version, complete with release notes drive from the changelog! 👏

 Our team experienced better communication, quicker meetings, and better documentation!
-And we removed "yet another thing to do" for our development team since it was a natural part of development work. :clap: :clap:
+And we removed "yet another thing to do" for our development team since it was a natural part of development work. 👏 👏
 ---

 Will keeping one file in your repository solve all of your problems?
 Nope.
 Not even close!